The Miranda Standard Environment

 definition (except in a few cases where the definition cannot

 conveniently be given in Miranda).
-The lines marked with a \>
+The lines marked with a \> in

 column one are formal program text, the other lines in the file are